‘The Bachelor’ 2017 Spoilers For Episode 2: Nick Viall Sends Four More Women Home And The Villain Is Introduced

 A photo posted by Corinne Olympios (@colympios) on

-While some already knew she would be this season’s villain on The Bachelor, episode two will surely cement that in place.
+While some already knew she would be this season’s villain on The Bachelor, Episode 2 will surely cement that in place.
 Life and Style Mag even points out that her Instagram account is exactly what one would expect of the villain on a reality TV series.

 People even reported about a small clip from this week’s episode and how Corinne even states during her on-camera interview that “Dad would be proud.
 Even though I was naked.”
 Well, she obviously has no shame and it works for her as she gets the first group date rose.

-Later, there is a 1-on-1 date between Nick and Danielle Maltby where they take a boat ride in Newport Beach.
-Later, they ride the ferris wheel and have a grand time which earns her safety and a rose of her very own.
+Later, there is a one-on-one date between Nick and Danielle Maltby where they take a boat ride in Newport Beach.
+Later, they ride the Ferris wheel and have a grand time which earns her safety and a rose of her very own.

-Oh, and pay close attention as there will be some very close moments between the two while on the ferris wheel.
+Oh, and pay close attention as there will be some very close moments between the two while on the Ferris wheel.
 Yes, Nick does get yet another kiss or two or five at this early point in his season of The Bachelor.

 There is another group date this week, but this one isn’t nearly as big as it is with just six women.
 They all go to the Museum of Broken Relationships and each woman has to “break up” with Nick for an audience.
 Jami, Josephine, Liz, Christen, Astrid, and Kristina are on this group date and things get a little weird.